 The tallest mountain in Africa is Mount Kilimanjaro in Tanzania.
 With a total height of 19,341 feet/5,895 meters, it's also the highest free-standing mountain in the world.
 It is capped by a year-round glacier and can be climbed by anyone of reasonable fitness.

-Africa's largest lake is Lake Victoria, which borders Uganda, Tanzania and Kenya.
+Africa's largest lake is Lake Victoria, which borders Uganda, Tanzania, and Kenya.
 It has a surface area of 26,600 square miles/68,800 square kilometers, and is also the world's largest tropical lake and the world's second-largest freshwater lake by surface area.

 Facts About Africa's People